Claim: Atheists can be good without God.

 2. These objective moral truths are not grounded in the way the world is but, rather, in the way the world ought to be.

-3. The world itself—the way it is, the laws of science that explain why it is that way—can not account for the way the world ought to be.
+3. The world itself—the way it is, the laws of physics, or physical being can not account for the way the world ought to be.

 4. The only way to account for morality is that God established morality.